Tenzing Sonam

-Tenzing Sonam (born 16 January 1959) is a Tibetan film director, writer and essayist.
+Tenzing Sonam (born 16 January 1959) is a Tibetan film director, writer and essayist based in Dharamshala.
 He works through his production company, White Crane Films, which he runs with his partner, Ritu Sarin.

 Biography

 Sonam was born in Darjeeling to Tibetan refugee parents.
 His father, Lhamo Tsering, who was born in the Kumbum area of Amdo (Chinese: Qinghai Province), served as Chief of Operations for the Tibetan resistance movement from the late 50s until the early 70s, and later, as a Minister in the Dalai Lama’s government-in-exile.
 His mother, Tashi Dolma, was from a village near Lhasa in central Tibet.

 Sonam studied at the Jesuit boarding school, St Joseph’s College, in Darjeeling.
 He did his undergraduate studies at St Stephens College, Delhi University.
 After a year each at Scottsdale Community College in Arizona and Santa Monica College in California, he went to the University of California, Berkeley’s Graduate School of Journalism where he specialised in documentary filmmaking.

-After his graduation from Delhi University in 1978, Sonam worked for a year in the Security Department of the Tibetan government-in-exile in Dharamshala.
+After graduating from Delhi University in 1978, Sonam worked for a year in the Security Department of the Tibetan government-in-exile in Dharamshala.
 He then worked as a dishwasher in Manhattan, a gardener in Scottsdale and a janitor in Berkeley.
 He was the manager of Del Rey Car Wash in Marina del Rey, California, for a year.
 After graduating from Berkeley, he worked for four years as Programming Director at the Meridian Trust in London, along with his partner Ritu Sarin.
-In 1991, he and Sarin founded White Crane Films.
-He has been an independent filmmaker ever since.
+In 1991, he and Sarin founded White Crane Films and has made independent films under the banner ever since.
+In 2012, Sonam and Sarin started the Dharamshala International Film Festival at McLeod Ganj, Himachal Pradesh.
+The festival ranks amongst the best film festivals of India.

 Films

 Sonam's first film was the student film, Mark Pauline: Mysteries of a Mechanical Mind (1984), which he co-directed with fellow Berkeley classmates, Steve Evans and John Sergeant.
 A portrait of maverick Bay Area artist Mark Pauline, the film won Third Place at the 1984 Student Emmys.
 He made his thesis documentary, The New Puritans: The Sikhs of Yuba City(1985), as a joint project with Ritu Sarin.
 Since then, all his film have been made in partnership with Sarin.
 A recurring subject in their work is Tibet, with which they have been intimately involved in a number of different ways: personally, politically and artistically.
 Through their films and artwork, they have attempted to document, question and reflect on the questions of exile, identity, culture and nationalism that confront the Tibetan people.

+Their latest film, The Sweet Requiem, had its world premiere at the 2018 Toronto International Film Festival.